 Jameson Irish Whiskey (Midleton Distillery)

 In 1780, John Jameson started the Jameson whiskey brand in the lively city of Dublin, Ireland.
-Today, Jameson is known worldwide for making smooth whiskey with a complex taste.
+Today, Jameson is known worldwide for its smooth, complex whiskey.
 They make their whiskey so smooth by distilling it three times.
 When you drink Jameson, you might taste flowers, nuts, vanilla, and a little sweetness.
 The Jameson logo, which shows the brand’s commitment to quality and its long history, symbolizes that Jameson takes making whiskey very seriously.

 Jameson started at the Bow Street Distillery and became famous for making great Irish whiskey.
 By the 1800s, Jameson was a big name in whiskey, thanks to the hard work of the Jameson family.
 They kept the brand strong through tough times in the 1800s and early 1900s.